MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/aip-clientv2.md

 >
 > *Instructions for: [Azure Information Protection unified labeling client for Windows](../faqs.md#whats-the-difference-between-the-azure-information-protection-client-and-the-azure-information-protection-unified-labeling-client)*

-The Azure Information Protection unified labeling client for Windows is a free, downloadable client for organizations that use [Office 365 sensitivity labels](https://docs.microsoft.com/Office365/SecurityCompliance/sensitivity-labels) to classify and protect documents and emails.
+The Azure Information Protection unified labeling client for Windows is a downloadable client for organizations that use [Office 365 sensitivity labels](https://docs.microsoft.com/Office365/SecurityCompliance/sensitivity-labels) to classify and protect documents and emails.
 This client also has a viewer for organizations that don’t have their own information protection infrastructure but want to consume content that has been protected by other organizations that use a Rights Management service from Microsoft.

 - [Azure Information Protection unified labeling client: Version release history](unifiedlabelingclient-version-release-history.md)